kserve/modelmesh-performance/README.md

 KUBECTL_COMMAND_HEADERS=false kubectl run -it --rm modelmesh-payload --restart=Never --image=aipipeline/modelmesh-payload:latest --command --namespace modelmesh-serving -- ./multi_model_test -ma 'SimpleStringTF' -u dns:///modelmesh-serving.modelmesh-serving:8033 -npm '10'  -qps '100' -dur '10'
 ```

-Depending on where the driver is run, output should be similar to:
+Depending on where the driver is run, the output should be similar to:
 ```
 QPS: 100
 dur: 9.993041819